Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Homological stability for Hurwitz schemes

+The statement with $\Q_{\ell}$-coefficients follows: The dimension of cohomology with $\Q_{\ell}$-coefficients is bounded above by the rank (i.e., number of generators) of cohomology with $\Z_{\ell}$-coefficients, and the latter is bounded above by the dimension of $\Z/\ell \Z$-cohomology by the universal coefficient sequence. \end{proof}

+\begin{rem} The requirement that $c$ generates $G$ is technically unnecessary: if $c$ fails to generate $G$, then $\Hn_{G,n}^c$ is empty. \end{rem}

 Note that we have {\em not} shown that the isomorphism implicit in \eqref{isoc} is equivariant for the action of Frobenius on source and target.
-The reason is that our stabilization map $U$ is constructed in an essentially non-algebraic way.
-Although this problem can perhaps be remedied (cf. \cite[\S 4]{hainlooijenga} for the corresponding issue in the case of moduli spaces of curves), we have not pursued this course in the present paper: As we explain later, we believe that apart from ``obvious classes" both sides of the isomorphism in Proposition~\ref{pr:fqstability} are $0$, making the Frobenius equivariance vacuous.
+Doing so would allow us to show that $\delta^+(q) = \delta^-(q)$ in Theorem~\ref{thm:CLweak}, so that we could talk about limits rather than limits inferior and superior.
+The reason for the deficit is that our stabilization map $U$ is constructed in an essentially non-algebraic way.
+Although this problem can perhaps be remedied (cf. \cite[\S 4]{hainlooijenga} for the corresponding issue in the case of moduli spaces of curves), we have not pursued this course in the present paper.
+As we record in Conjecture~\ref{co:vanishing}, we believe that apart from ``obvious classes" both sides of the isomorphism in Proposition~\ref{pr:fqstability} are $0$, making the Frobenius equivariance vacuous.